M1XZG/send-myip/README.md

 	/usr/local/bin/send-myip --help

-	You must provide 1 argment on the command line.

         sendsms - This will ONLY send an sms to whoever you've set in the variables email   - This will ONLY send an email to whoever you've set in the variables all     - Send both Email and SMS